mopidy/mopidy-pandora/README.rst

 It is also possible to apply Pandora ratings and perform other actions on the currently playing track using the standard pause/play/previous/next buttons.

 - ``pandora/event_support_enabled``: setting this to ``true`` will enable the event triggers.
-Eventing is disabled by default as this feature is fairly experimental.
+Event support is disabled by default as this is still an experimental feature, and not something that is provided for in the Mopidy API.
 It works, but it is not impossible that the wrong events may be triggered for tracks or (in the worst case scenario) that one of your stations may be deleted accidentally.
 Mileage may vary - **use at your own risk.**
 - ``pandora/double_click_interval``: successive button clicks that occur within this interval will trigger an event.
   Defaults to ``2.50`` seconds.
 - ``pandora/on_pause_resume_click``: click pause and then play while a song is playing to trigger the event.
 Defaults